Tokyo Prefecture (東京都) – The Mighty yet Small Metropolis in the Heart of Japan

 That being said, the unique political composition of Tokyo may require some clarification, because Tokyo is not your standard city, it is also a Japanese prefecture (県).
 It was only in 1943 that the City of Tokyo merged with the Metropolitan Prefecture to form Tokyo-to (東京都), the only ‘to’ of Japan’s 47 prefectures.

 Today, Tokyo Prefecture is the third smallest prefecture in Japan, consisting of 23 special wards, all of which are governed like cities.
-Don’t let size fool you though because Tokyo is bursting with things to see and do, for both born-and-bred Tokyoites and first-time Japan-ers alike.
+Don’t let size fool you though because Tokyo is bursting with things to see and do, for both locals and travelers.
 To start our Japanese Prefecture Series, we’ll be highlighting some of the prime attractions, and of course, learning some relevant Japanese vocab along the way!

 Many of Japan’s first time visitors embrace the jetlag by heading over to Tsukiji Fish Market (築地市場) at the crack of dawn to witness the famous tuna auction.
-With over 2,000 tons of produce shifted everyday, Tsukiji Fish Market is one of the world’s largest sakana (魚) markets.
-And if you’re partial to exquisite seafood, it’s a must!
+With over 2,000 tons of produce shifted everyday, Tsukiji Fish Market was one of the world’s largest sakana (魚) markets.
+However, as of October 2018, the Tsukiji Inner Market has already been moved to a new site in Toyosu.
+The Outer Market that sells street food, on the other hand, would still continue to operate as usual.

 A short subway-ride away is the Imperial Palace and Gardens which have been home to Japan’s Imperial Family since the capital was relocated from Kyoto to Tokyo back in 1868.
 There are already enough ways to spend money in Tokyo, so free admission to explore some greenery is always well-received.
 If, however, you are looking for something more fantastical, then only 3 km away is Akihabara (秋葉原) – an anime, maid café and gaming haven that will delight your imagination.